andyinaus/MyTestDemo/README.md

 # MyTestDemo
-To indicate the double de-serialization issue
+To indicate the RavenDB double de-serialization issue